prikhi/crypto-portfolio/README.md

 Go to the `Enter Coins` page on https://CoinTracking.info, hit the `Export` button and choose `CSV`.
 Move it to this directory and call it `trade_table.csv`.

+If you don't use CoinTracking, you can generate some fake data instead:

+    stack exec generate-data

 Now run the app: